 - Pain Management: Even if you decide you want to let death occur naturally, without intervening care, it does not mean you have to die with pain.
 Now commonly called comfort care or palliative care, the goal of such care is to emphasize qualify of life and dignity by keeping the patient comfortable and free of pain until they pass.

 It can be extremely helpful to appoint someone you trust as your health care agent.
 This person is also often referred to as an attorney-in-fact, health care proxy, or health care surrogate.
 Your health care agent will typically have decision-making authority to do the following on your behalf:

 - Consent to or refuse medical treatments

 - Admit to and discharge from medical facilities, including nursing homes

 Also, you can usually choose to limit your health care agent’s authority to make certain decisions on your behalf.
 Otherwise, your health care agent is able to make any medical decision for you that you could make for yourself.

 When To Create Your Health Care Directive or Living Will

 It’s important to get ahead of the curve while you’re of sound mind and healthy.
-You can create your health care plan with our easy-to-use Health Care Directive and Living Will forms.
+You can create your health care plan with easy-to-use health care directive and living will forms from Trust & Will.
 By selecting your state, the legal forms used for estate planning in your state are automatically generated.
 You can create a state-specific health care directive and living will that works for you and complies with the laws in your state.
 We also provide you with simple instructions for signing and finalizing your health care directive and living will.